Canonical Variates in Wasserstein Metric Space: Introduction

-In this paper, we focus on the second approach to the classification of distributional data.
-A fundamental question we address is the principled reduction of dimensionality in the context of distance-based classification, particularly when employing the Wasserstein metric.
-As detailed in the subsequent section, we explore the application of maximizing Fisher's ratio within the Wasserstein metric space.
-Due to the inherent link between variance and the sum of all pairwise Euclidean distances, Fisher's ratio can be defined using only pairwise distances.
-We adopt the definition based on pairwise distances.
-This perspective naturally suggests alternatives to the standard definition of Fisher's ratio.
-Specifically, in our study, we explore a scheme of only considering pairwise distances between instances that are potentially difficult to classify.
-This strategy often yields better classification after dimension reduction.
+We focus on the second school of approaches: classification of distributional data.
+Our objective is to develop a principled framework for dimensionality reduction in distance-based classification, with particular emphasis on the Wasserstein metric.
+As detailed in the following sections, we formulate this task as the maximization of Fisher’s ratio within the Wasserstein metric space.
+Because variance is inherently linked to the sum of all pairwise Euclidean distances, Fisher’s ratio can be equivalently expressed using pairwise distances.
+We adopt this pairwise formulation and further propose a scheme that emphasizes distances between instances that are potentially difficult to classify.
+Prioritizing such “difficult” pairs often leads to improved classification performance after dimensionality reduction.

-To tackle the computational intensiveness of the Wasserstein distance, an approximation called the sliced-Wasserstein distance~\citep{bonneel2015sliced} is proposed, based on linear slicing of probabilistic distributions.
-Further extensions such as the max-sliced-Wasserstein~\citep{deshpande2019max,paty2019subspace} and generalized sliced Wasserstein~\citep{kolouri2019generalized} have been explored.
-Although a linear projection or subspace is searched to compute the max-sliced-Wasserstein, the objective is different from our aim of maximizing Fisher's ratio.
+To effectively handle continuous distributions, we adopt GMMs as a flexible representation and replace the Wasserstein metric with the \emph{Minimized Aggregated Wasserstein} (MAW) distance~\citep{chen2019aggregated}, which enables more efficient optimization.
+Importantly, discrete distribution with finite support can be viewed as special cases of GMMs with singular covariance matrices(i.e., zero variances in all dimensions), in which case the MAW distance reduces to the standard Wasserstein distance.
+As a result, our framework applies seamlessly to both discrete and continuous settings.
+More broadly, since continuous distributions are commonly approximated either through discretization (sampling) or through GMM modeling, our method is compatible with both strategies.